Alexander's Balkan campaign: Illyria

 The Siege of Pelium was undertaken by Alexander the Great against the Illyrian tribes of what is modern day Albania.
 It was critical for Alexander to take this pass as it provided easy access to Illyria and Macedonia, which was urgently needed in order to quell the unrest in Greece at this time in Athens and Thebes.
 This was an important point of demarcation in Alexander's early reign, as it established him among the Danubian tribes to the north as a serious monarch to be reckoned with, just as he would later establish this precedent for the Greek city states under his hegemony.
 Taking this place allowed Alexander to march his army to southern Greece quickly, which would eventually result in the total destruction of Thebes.

 Thebes

-The Battle of Thebes was a battle that took place between Alexander III of Macedon and the Greek city state of Thebes in 335 BC immediately outside of and in the city proper.
+The Battle of Thebes took place between Alexander III of Macedon and the Greek city state of Thebes in 335 BC immediately outside of and in the city proper.
 After having been made Hegemon of the League of Corinth, Alexander had marched to the north to deal with revolts in Illyria and Thrace.
 The garrison in Macedonia was weakened and Thebes declared its independence.
 The Thebans refused to submit on merciful terms, and he assaulted the city, razed it to the ground, and sold all the survivors into slavery.

 With the destruction of Thebes, mainland Greece again acquiesced in Alexander's rule.
 Alexander was now finally free to undertake the Persian campaign which had been planned for so long by his father.